 … if you still have room for cheese …

-Matching cheese and wine will be the subject of a whole new blogpost given the vast range of different cheeses so I will keep it simple for this blogpost:
+Matching cheese and wine will be the subject of a whole new blog post given the vast range of different cheeses so I will keep it simple here with just a few different suggestions.

 Stilton, well it is Christmas… – it has to be port, either a Tawny Port or a Ruby Port depending on whether you prefer the nutty flavours of the former or the fruity flavours of the latter